craftcms/docs/docs/cloud/headless-apps.md

 ## Nuxt Example

-Nuxt’s `$fetch` uses [ofetch](https://github.com/unjs/ofetch#-auto-retry), which can retry requests but does not provide this `Retry-After` and backoff policy.
-Keep the signed request in a server route and use the shared helper:
+Keep the signed request in a Nuxt server route and use the dependency-free wrapper above:

 ```js
 // server/api/blog.get.js